 By filing a claim under the uninsured driver portion of your automobile insurance, your insurance company would pay for your injuries or other losses.
 They would then turn around and sue the other insurance company or driver for the sum of money they paid you.

-Either of these options can be very difficult to handle alone.
-In fact, it is often more difficult to get your insurance company to compensate you than another driver’s insurance company.
+Both of these options can be very difficult to handle alone.
+In fact, it is more difficult to get your insurance company to compensate you than another driver’s insurance company.

-If you have been involved in a car accident where the other driver didn’t have any auto insurance, or if they are underinsured and are unable to compensate you for your losses, contact the Law Offices of Michael A. DeMayo, L.L.P. ® to schedule your free initial consultation.
+If you have been in a car accident and the other driver didn’t have auto insurance, or if they are underinsured and are unable to compensate you for your losses, contact DeMayo Law Offices, L.L.P. ® to schedule your free initial consultation.

 Provide your information below and we'll contact you.

 Please do not include any confidential or sensitive information in this form.
 This form sends information by non-encrypted email which is not secure.
 Submitting this form does not create an attorney-client relationship.